 Berms: Berms are intended to buffer neighboring properties from noise, dust and visual impacts.
 The Applicant has proposed a height of 8 feet with a slope no steeper than 2:1.
-The 2:1 slope sis intended to allow for mowing of the berms.
+The 2:1 slope is intended to allow for mowing of the berms.

 Berms shall be placed at the time mining begins in adjacent cells to minimize the amount of disturbed ground.
 Berms will be hydroseeded, irrigated to maintain vegetation, and managed to prevent the spread of noxious weeds.
-Berms may be placed within the 100' property line setback area.
+Berms may be placed within the 100' property-line setback area.
 Berms shall be removed upon completion of the mining operation.

-Dust Mitigation: The Applicant shall control all fugitive dust emissions associated with all extraction operations on the site and on the Woodward processing site.
+Dust Mitigation: The Applicant shall control all fugitive dust emissions associated with all extraction operations on the site.
 The Applicant shall implement provisions in the Dust Management Plan (Exhibit 23).
-The Applicant shall stabilize all disturbed areas to minimize dust using hydro-seeding or other soil stabilization methods consistent with the Dust Management Plan.
+Excepting actively mined areas, the Applicant shall stabilize all disturbed areas to minimize dust using hydro-seeding or other soil stabilization methods consistent with the Dust Management Plan.
 The Applicant shall stabilize all stockpile areas with mulch, vegetation, or chemical binders.
-During non-operation days, the stockpiles shall be watered with sprinklers to limit fugitive dust.
+During non-operation days, the stockpiles and active mining areas shall be sprinkled with water to limit fugitive dust.

-The Applicant shall construct the internal haul road between the subject property and the Woodward processing site with an all-weather surface and aggregate base sufficient to support heavy vehicles and equipment.
+If constructing an internal haul road, the Applicant shall construct said road between the subject property and the Woodward processing site with an all-weather surface and aggregate base sufficient to support heavy vehicles and equipment.
 The surface shall be treated regularly to minimize fugitive dust.